 Step 4 – Lodge your Community Member Confirmation Form

 The School of Medicine requires all REAS applicants to provide documentation confirming their eligibility to apply as a rural applicant.
-Applicants must upload a completed Community Member Confirmation form as part of their UAC Application.
+Applicants must upload a completed Community Member Confirmation form as part of their UAC Application by the 30th of September.
 The form is downloadable from the button below.